raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 - code structure and super-classes for clean code and easy reuse

 This is a ongoing template which is supposed to be used in backbone fundamentals.

 #### Run it
 * checkout from git
+* cd to the project folder
 * install node.js and run:
 * npm install -g grunt
-* npm install -g bbb
+* npm install -g bbb              (is a grunt addon, which offers backbone templates and task collections like grunt-contrib)
+* npm install -g grunt-contrib    ( needed because you'll need the newest version)
-* bbb handlebars
+* bbb handlebars                  ( precompiles templates to javascript functions)
 * bbb server
 * go to http://localhost:8000